A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Results

 \subsubsection{Third outbreak}

 For the initial prediction window, we used data from weeks 77, 78, and 79 to forecast weeks 80, 81, 82, and 83.
-In total, this setup produced 8, 7, 6, and 5 predictions in the one-, two-, three-, and four-week ahead horizons, respectively, and the results are shown in S-Table-G and S-Point-C. For outbreak three, the one-week ahead forecasts showed that $25\%$ of the predictions were exact (error zero), $37.5\%$ were within one case and all predictions ($100\%$) were within three cases.
+In total, this setup produced 8, 7, 6, and 5 predictions in the one--, two--, three--, and four--week ahead horizons, respectively, and the results are shown in Supplementary XVI and Supplementary III.
+For outbreak three, the one--week ahead forecasts showed that $25\%$ of the predictions were exact (error zero), $37.5\%$ were within one case and all predictions ($100\%$) were within three cases.
 At two weeks ahead, $57.14.3\%$ of the forecasts had zero error, $100\%$ were within two cases.
-For the three-week ahead predictions, the absolute error took only four values (0, 2, 4, and 6); $16.7\%$ of the predictions were exact, $50.0\%$ were within two cases and $83.3\%$ were within four cases of the observed counts.
-For the four-week ahead predictions, the absolute error took five values (1, 2, 5, 6, and 7); none of the predictions were exact, but 40.0\% were within two cases, 60.0\% were within five cases, 80.0\% were within six cases, and all predictions were within seven cases of the observed counts (S-Tables-H).
-For outbreak three, the RMSE values by prediction horizon were as follows: one-week ahead predictions had an RMSE of $1.80$, two-week-ahead predictions $1.51$, three-week-ahead predictions $3.55$, and four-week-ahead predictions $4.79$.
+For the three--week ahead predictions, the absolute error took only four values (0, 2, 4, and 6); $16.7\%$ of the predictions were exact, $50.0\%$ were within two cases and $83.3\%$ were within four cases of the observed counts.
+For the four--week ahead predictions, the absolute error took five values (1, 2, 5, 6, and 7); none of the predictions were exact, but 40.0\% were within two cases, 60.0\% were within five cases, 80.0\% were within six cases, and all predictions were within seven cases of the observed counts (Supplementary XVII).
+For outbreak three, the RMSE values by prediction horizon were as follows: one--week ahead predictions had an RMSE of $1.80$, two-week-ahead predictions $1.51$, three-week ahead predictions $3.55$, and four-week ahead predictions $4.79$.